sequana/GNFish/README.md

 ### DESCRIPTION:<br />

 Program for dowloading protein or nucleotide from NCBI Databases through Entrez.
 Requires internet conection.<br />
-It needs your e-mail and a file with your queries.
+It needs your e-mail and a file with your queries.<br />
 Queries must follow "Gene name (filters).
-If no filters type () after the gene name.
+If no filters type () after the gene name.<br />
 By default it will download protein data, but you can change using --nucleotide parameter.<br />
-Retmax set a maximum number of downloaded genomes for query.
+Retmax set a maximum number of downloaded genomes for query.<br />
 Curated refine the search or protein, just those entries which include the name of the protein in Protein Feature.
-It creates a directory named Data and three subdirectories named Genomic, Rna and Protein where it downloads the genomes.<br />
+Stores sequences at ./Data/Query_seqs.<br />
-Genomes file are compressed you must descompress for working with them (see decompress genome file).<br />
+Output file will be named "genename_query_seqs.fas.<br />

 Type on terminal get_genomes.py -h for further information.<br />